binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Possibly false confidence in the tools that are supposed to provide visibility.
 Using a collecting of similar tools can be a good idea.
 The attacker only needs to miss one then.

-Of course any of the visibility providing tools can be replaced with trojanised replicas, unless you have a [Host Intrusion Detection System (HIDS)](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids) running from a location that the attacker is not aware of, continually checking for the existence and validity of the core system components.
+Of course any of the visibility providing tools can be replaced with trojanised replicas, unless you have a [Host Intrusion Detection System (HIDS)](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids) running from a location that the attacker is not aware of, and are continually checking for the existence and validity of the core system components.

 #### Logging and Alerting

 There are lots of options to choose from in this space.

-Logging and Alerting is never going to be a complete solution.
+Logging and alerting is never going to be a complete solution.
 There is risk that people think that one or two tools mean they are covered from every type of attack, this is never the case.
 A large array of diverse countermeasures is always going to be required to produce good visibility of your system(s).
-Even using multiple tools that do similar jobs but take different strategies on how they execute and in-fact from where they run.
+You can even using multiple tools that do similar jobs but take different strategies on how they execute and from where they run.

 #### Web Server Log Management

-There are some complexities that you need to understand in order to create a water-tight and reliable off-site logging system.
+There are some complexities that you need to understand in order to create a watertight and reliable off-site logging system.
 I discuss these in the Countermeasures section along with testing and verifying your logs are being transferred privately.

 #### Proactive Monitoring

-Over confidence in monitoring tools.
-For example an attacker could try and replace the configuration files for Monit or the Monit daemon itself, so the following sorts of tests would either not run or return tampered with results:
+There is the risk of over confidence in monitoring tools.
+For example, an attacker could try and replace the configuration files for Monit or the Monit daemon itself, so the following sorts of tests would either not run or return tampered results:

   * File checksum testing
   * File size testing
   * File content testing
   * Filesystem flags testing

-In saying that, if you have an agentless (running from somewhere else) file integrity checker or even several of them running on different machines and as part of their scope are checking Monit, then the attacker is going to have to find the agentless file integrity checker(s) and disable them also without being noticed.
-Especially as I disguised in regards to Stealth, that the recommendation was that the Monitor not accept any incoming connections, and be in a physically safe location.
+In saying that, if you have an agentless (running from somewhere else) file integrity checker or even several of them running on different machines and as part of their scope are checking Monit, then the attacker is going to have to find the agentless file integrity checker(s) and disable them without being noticed.
+Especially as discussed in regards to Stealth, the recommendation is that the Monitor not accept any incoming connections, and be in a physically safe location.
 This is increasing the level of difficulty for an attacker significantly.

 You could and should also have NIDs running on your network which makes this even more likely that an attacker is going to step on a land mine.